Learn the functionalities for exploring the properties of raster datasets.

 Band statistics

-1. We can start by looking at these for each individual tile.
-In the first examples we only show one row of data for simplicity.
+1. Start by looking at band properties for each tile.
+In the first examples, only one row of data is shown for simplicity.

 The information returned by RT_statistics is an array of elements.
 There is one element in the array for each band, and the elements returned include the four individual measures (min, max, mean, standard deviation).